Folly – And The Druidic Order…

 It was a marvellous sight by the canal, men and women flocked to the waterside and pointed at things.
 Some people stood on the bridge and pointed at the people pointing at things.
 The spotty youth in the foreground became fractious about the woollen bathing suit he was wearing (the Wool Rash has only just gone).
 He dispersed the crowd by shouting.
 He’s a frightful boy, with breath like a boar’s arse.

-On a high note, we gained entry into the fayre in the big manor house by handing over our worldly possessions, in exchange for very little information on the event timings, and no social graces.
+On a high note, we gained entry into the fayre in the big manor house by handing over our worldly possessions and the monetary equivalent of a black market kidney, in exchange for very little information on the event timings, and no social graces.
 This pleased me no end.
 It seems this yearly extravaganza is popular with folks (not local) who are as thick as month old cowpats.
 Apparently walking straight at someone while not paying attention is a marvellous sport here, as is stopping in the middle of a thoroughfare without warning.
 Both sports require vacant eyes and mouth breathing.
 I must look into the health benefits of this.

 I did encounter a problem at one of the minor arenas.
 Cotswold Morris Dancers.
 Now, please don’t misunderstand me, every man with his hanky and long socks needs an outlet for the rage and misery of working in accountancy.
-But behind this band of leaping buggers there is a far greater threat to my sanity.
+But we’ve just seen the demise of the worst dictator who came hotfoot from the Cotswolds to beat us into a life of morosity, and I fear their jolly dancing may be a little too soon for comfort.
+But there is another threat – behind this band of leaping buggers there is a far greater threat to my sanity.
 The Accordionist.
 A gentleman, in my opinion, is a man who knows how to play the accordion, but doesn’t.
 I shall post further about this problem, as I don’t feel it prudent to vent my spleen on an otherwise joyful day.

 It is a well known fact that every single dog in the UK attends this event.
 Aunt Gourd was thrilled and read Hansel and Gretel to seventy-four labradors, ninety-two spaniels, two thousand and fifty one Jack Russells, and the Berkeley Hounds.
 I’m not convinced they were all listening, although it was nice to sit with them, as they were intellectually more stimulating than their owners.
 Later in the day, she tried reading The Little Match Girl to an Irish Wolfhound, who ate the book then yacked it up on the path to the beer tent.